JeremyLikness/blazor-wasm/README.md

     }
     ```

-12. Re-run the app and from the console type:
+12. Re-run the app and from the console type.
+Be sure to change `LibrariesInterop` to the name of your project:

     ```javascript
     alert(DotNet.invokeMethod("LibrariesInterop", "Convert", "# heading \n## sub-heading"))